learnenough/rails_tutorial_sample_app_7th_ed/README.md

 # Ruby on Rails Tutorial sample application

-This is the sample application for
+This is the sample application for the
 [*Ruby on Rails Tutorial:
-Learn Web Development with Rails*](https://www.railstutorial.org/) (7th Edition) by [Michael Hartl](https://www.michaelhartl.com/).
+Learn Web Development with Rails*](https://www.railstutorial.org/) by [Michael Hartl](https://www.michaelhartl.com/).

 ## License